en14007-ui/project/Readme.md

 12.Implemented a boss enemy with movement, collision detection, health, and sound effects.

 13.Implemented the score counter that counts how many blocks have been destroys

+14.Added background Music "Secunda" from Skyrim

+15.Changed the texture of paddle to blue star pixel star

+16.Changed the texture of breakable blocks to black bricks

 ## Core Requirements

 * **Title or Menu Screen**: The game should start with a title screen featuring a game logo and a message to start the